Infinibay/backend/docs/infiniservice-integration.md

 2. Executes the installation script with VM ID
 3. Installation logs are written to `/root/infiniservice-install.log`
 4. Installation continues even if InfiniService setup fails (non-blocking)

+## Script Execution Flow

+Custom scripts are no longer embedded in the answerfile.
+Instead, they are executed via the InfiniService protocol after the service starts.

+**Flow**:

+1. On service boot, InfiniService sends a `request_pending_scripts` message to the host
+2. The host queries the database for `ScriptExecution` records with `status=PENDING` and `scheduledFor <= now`
+3. The host returns a `pending_scripts_response` with script content, metadata, and execution parameters
+4. InfiniService executes each script using the specified shell (PowerShell, Bash, etc.)
+5. InfiniService captures stdout, stderr, and exit codes
+6. InfiniService sends `script_completion` messages back to the host for each script
+7. The host updates the `ScriptExecution` records with results and logs

+**Scheduling Capabilities**:

+- **Immediate execution**: Scripts with `scheduledFor` set to current time or past (used for first-boot scripts)
+- **Scheduled execution**: Scripts with future `scheduledFor` dates
+- **Repeating execution**: Scripts with `repeatIntervalMinutes` set, executed periodically

+**Note**: This approach decouples scripts from the answerfile, preventing installation failures due to script errors or length limits.

 ## Configuration